Reviewing Trinity Capital (TRIN) and Its Rivals

-Trinity Capital (OTCMKTS: TRIN) is one of 678 public companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
-We will compare Trinity Capital to related businesses based on the strength of its valuation, dividends, risk, analyst recommendations, institutional ownership, earnings and profitability.
+Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 678 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Trinity Capital to related businesses based on the strength of its institutional ownership, profitability, dividends, earnings, valuation, risk and analyst recommendations.

-This is a summary of recent ratings and target prices for Trinity Capital and its rivals, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Trinity Capital and its peers, as provided by MarketBeat.com.

 |Sell Ratings